--> Power Factor Correction techniques

 Power factor correction by Synchronous condensers

-When a 3-phase synchronous motor runs in overexcited mode, it draws leading current and behaves as a capacitor.
-Hence synchronous condenser is nothing but an overexcited synchronous motor running without mechanical load (at No-load).
+When a 3-phase synchronous motor runs in overexcited mode, it draws a leading current and behaves as a capacitor.
+Hence synchronous condenser is nothing but an overexcited synchronous motor running without mechanical load (at no load).

 Advantages and Disadvantages of Synchronous condenser are mentioned below: